Nashville Is Awesome Even If You’re Not a Country Music Aficionado!

 Like New Orleans, Nashville is basically a self-explanatory destination: show up, have a drink, and enjoy some great live bands.
 You might ask: what if I’m not a fan of country music?
 Well, bars in Nashville are fun no matter how familiar with the genre you are!
 (Also, you can pretty much find any type of music you want here.)
-Even if country isn’t your jam, this is the perfect place to open your mind and give it a try!
+Even if country isn’t your jam, this is the perfect place to give it a try!
 As someone who has played classical violin and viola, I loved watching some really talented fiddle players rock out on stage.

 In other words, Nashville is both accessible and easy to figure out, so this post will be short and sweet.
 Check out some info below that will come in handy for your first visit!

 If you’re coming for bars and live music, you’ll be spending most of your time on Broadway between 1st and 5th Avenues.
 Try to find an Airbnb within walking distance of this area (we stayed across the street from the Tennessee State Capitol).
 To search for Airbnb listings in Nashville (or anywhere else in the world), feel free to use the widget below the map!

 The center of Nashville is pretty condensed, but prepare to walk a bit if you forego a car rental.
 This is honestly pretty refreshing after a heavy southern meal or a few drinks (as long as the heat and humidity aren’t too unbearable)!
 Speaking of food and drink…